undercraft2206/bank-management-system/README.md

 # ⚠️WARNING⚠️

-remake of BANK-MANAGEMENT-SYSTEM for Binary File
+remake of BANK-MANAGEMENT-SYSTEM for Binary File and LINUX and WINDOWS format

 the programme is still in developpement !
 Some feature like change the money come !

+There is some bug ! 🐛

 # Installation